danfickle/openhtmltopdf/README.md

 + [#372](https://github.com/danfickle/openhtmltopdf/pull/372) Much improved sizing support for `img`, `svg` and `math` elements.
 + [#344](https://github.com/danfickle/openhtmltopdf/issues/344) Use PDFs in `img` tag: `<img src="some.pdf" page="1" alt="Some alt text" />`.

-### 0.0.1-RC21 (2019-June-29)
-+ [#361](https://github.com/danfickle/openhtmltopdf/issues/361) The SVG renderer now uses Batik in a more secure mode (no scripts, no external resource requests) by default.
-If you need the old behavior that allowed external resource requests and possibly scripts, please see the new BatikSVGDrawer constructor (only for trusted SVGs).
-Thanks @krabbenpuler.
-+ [#363](https://github.com/danfickle/openhtmltopdf/pull/363) Upgrade PDFBOX to 2.0.16.
-Thanks @rototor.
-+ [#353](https://github.com/danfickle/openhtmltopdf/issues/353) Better error handling around SVGs linked from `img` tag.
-Thanks @ieugen.
-+ [#342](https://github.com/danfickle/openhtmltopdf/issues/342) Fixed text-justification/letter-spacing when fallback fonts are in use.
-Thanks @daliuss.
-+ [#351](https://github.com/danfickle/openhtmltopdf/issues/351) Improved text-justification by removing spaces at ends of lines.
-Thanks @halcsi.

-### 0.0.1-RC20 (2019-April-26)
-**IMPORTANT:** This release was brought forward due to a CVE in PDFBOX.
-While not directly affecting this project (it affects parsing of untrusted PDFs), it is better not to have a vulnerable library on your classpath.
-+ [#349](https://github.com/danfickle/openhtmltopdf/issues/349) Upgrade PDF-BOX to 2.0.15 to avoid CVE in 2.0.14.
-Thanks @BryceMehring.
-+ [#347](https://github.com/danfickle/openhtmltopdf/issues/347) Add document language and title preference for PDF/A documents to satisfy Acrobat Pro validator.
-Thanks @mattstjean.
-+ [#339](https://github.com/danfickle/openhtmltopdf/issues/339) Mark Jsoup DOM converter module as deprecated (for removal).
-Please see integration guide for replacement.
-This module may also pull in an insecure version of Guava so please migrate now.

-### 0.0.1-RC19 (2019-March-18)
-+ [#336](https://github.com/danfickle/openhtmltopdf/issues/336) Fix for broken image links causing an NPE.
-Thanks @svenfrauen.
-+ [#334](https://github.com/danfickle/openhtmltopdf/pull/334) Allow the user to supply `PDPage` objects via page supplier.
-Thanks @DSW-PS.

-### 0.0.1-RC18 (2019-March-10)
-+ Please start using the fast renderer (`builder.useFastMode()`) as the old renderer will be removed in a future version.
-+ [#180](https://github.com/danfickle/openhtmltopdf/issues/180) Fast renderer is finally ready for production.
-The fast renderer comes with:
-  + Nearly 150 automated end-to-end regression tests.
-This is about 150 more than the old renderer.
-  + Improved performance.
-This renderer scales linearly with the number of pages, compared to the old renderer which scaled with the page count squared.
-  + Far better support for transforms, including nested transforms, multiple transforms and transforms interacting with hidden overflow, etc.
-  + Better support for hidden overflow, with boxes now not escaping except with accordance to the standard.
-  + Support for inserted cut off overflow pages.
-See [Cut-off page support](https://github.com/danfickle/openhtmltopdf/wiki/Cut-off-page-support) on the wiki.
-  + Link areas and their hash link targets now repect transforms.
-  + Bookmark targets now respect transforms.
-  + Improved page placement for boxes.
-Now respects overflow and tranform properties.
-  + Greater understanding which should make fixes and feature improvements easier.
-+ Visual testing API is now available to use in the PDFBOX module.
-Please see [testing your PDF](https://github.com/danfickle/openhtmltopdf/wiki/Testing-Your-PDF-Document-Output) on the wiki.
-Thanks @red6.
-+ [#333](https://github.com/danfickle/openhtmltopdf/pull/333) Upgraded PDFBox to 2.0.14 and PDFBox-Graphics2D to 0.21.
-+ [#315](https://github.com/danfickle/openhtmltopdf/pull/315), [#79](https://github.com/danfickle/openhtmltopdf/issues/79) Accessible and tagged PDF support.
-See [PDF Accessibility (PDF UA, WCAG, Section 508) Support](https://github.com/danfickle/openhtmltopdf/wiki/PDF-Accessibility-(PDF-UA,-WCAG,-Section-508)-Support) on the wiki.
-+ [#326](https://github.com/danfickle/openhtmltopdf/issues/326) Proper support for PDF/A standards with automatic regression testing.
-See [PDF/A Standards Compliance](https://github.com/danfickle/openhtmltopdf/wiki/PDF-A-Standards-Compliance) on the wiki.
-+ [#328](https://github.com/danfickle/openhtmltopdf/issues/328) SVG with `page` rule was crashing in certain circumstances.
-+ [#324](https://github.com/danfickle/openhtmltopdf/issues/324) Better logging with invalid or missing fonts.
-+ [#320](https://github.com/danfickle/openhtmltopdf/pull/320) NPE prevention in case of incorrect font configuration.
-+ [a145329](https://github.com/danfickle/openhtmltopdf/commit/a145329aa03bab62725a883b3a5c05ffd49996c8) Were using incorrect font-metrics in certain situations.
-+ [#303](https://github.com/danfickle/openhtmltopdf/issues/303) Fixed: Table borders are partly transparent.
-+ [#297](https://github.com/danfickle/openhtmltopdf/issues/297) Fixed: Border not printed with "overflow: hidden".
-+ [#304](https://github.com/danfickle/openhtmltopdf/pull/304) Fix warnings for icon font without space inside PDF/A, add tests.
-+ [#301](https://github.com/danfickle/openhtmltopdf/pull/301) Make loading resources from classpath work when openhtmltopdf is a named module.
-+ [#232](https://github.com/danfickle/openhtmltopdf/issues/232) Were using JRE internal APIs.
-+ [#289](https://github.com/danfickle/openhtmltopdf/issues/289) System.out.println("Getting image") in NaiveUserAgent.

-Thanks to these people for pull-requests:
-+ @rototor
-+ @brundipub
-+ @zimmi
-+ @dnguyenminh

-Finally, a big thanks to all issue reporters and extra thanks to those who help out in issues.

 ### OLDER RELEASES